manojpatil1831/stutter_speechRecognition/README.md

 Step 7: Launch the Web App (If Applicable)
 If the project includes a web interface, start it with `python app.py`.

-Step 8: Access the Web App
-Open the provided URL in your browser (e.g., `http://127.0.0.1:7860/`) to interact with the app.